Urinary Frequency – How Often Should You Pee?

 Frequency refers to the number of times you go to the toilet to pass urine in a day.
 If you need to go to the toilet very often, more than seven times a day on drinking approximately 2 litres of fluid, you may have a frequency problem.

 As with many things in life, everyone is different.
 This also applies to normal urinary frequency.
-For most people, normal frequency is about 6 – 7 times in a 24 hour period, yet between 4 and 10 times a day can also be normal if that person is healthy and happy with the number of times they visit the toilet.
+For most people, the normal number of times to urinate per day is between 6 – 7 in a 24 hour period.
+Between 4 and 10 times a day can also be normal if that person is healthy and happy with the number of times they visit the toilet.

 Normal urinary frequency also depends on how much fluid you drink in a day and the types of fluid that you drink.
-If you are taking medication for high blood pressure for instance, your frequency may increase because of the way some medication works; for example medicines called “Diuretics”.
-How healthy and active you are, and to some extent your age, can influence your urinary frequency.
+If you are taking medication for high blood pressure for instance, it may increase because of the way some medication works; for example medicines called “Diuretics”.
+How healthy and active you are can have an influence, and to some extend your age e.g the normal frequency of urination in children can be different to that of an adult.

 Once you have made an appointment, your doctor or healthcare professional will assess you.
 They may ask you some of the following questions: